 This stove will never let you down.
 Easy to start, warm hands, or even a match will pressurize the tank, then prime and you're good to go.
 Beautiful to look at, simple and functional.
 I'm surprised it never won a design award.
-Still available after around a century of use.
+Still available after more than a half century of use.
 It isn't a "build a stove" like so many are today.
 And it simmers well.
 Plus the noise it makes at full tilt is very comforting, although that might just be me remembering many high camps.

 Update: March 12, 2012